 Panasonic is another company that demonstrates a forward-thinking approach to their audio technology, including their line of headphones.

 With a stylish logo that is unmistakable to fans of the brand, Skullcandy has a lot to offer.
 It’s more than just a catchy name – they are a specialty company.
-While this means their overall selection of electronics may not be as broad as Sony or Panasonic, their headphone specialization is an asset.
+While this means their overall selection of electronics may not be as broad as Sony or Panasonic, their headphone specialisation is an asset.

 Having an area of focus like this makes them a little more capable.
 They offer headphones, earbuds, and plenty of custom accessories designed to make a user’s listening experience better.
 They’re also constantly growing their product line.